Matt Olson Player Props: Braves vs. Cardinals

 - The Cardinals' 3.79 team ERA ranked ninth among all MLB pitching staffs.

-- Matz will make his first start of the season for the Cardinals.
+- The Cardinals will send Mikolas (0-0) out to make his second start of the season.

-- When he last appeared on Monday, Oct.
-3, the 31-year-old left-hander threw in relief and went one scoreless inning against the Pittsburgh Pirates.
+- The right-hander last appeared on Thursday against the Toronto Blue Jays, when he went 3 1/3 innings, allowing five earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.